Gillian Martin: Minister for Climate Action; 2023 to 2025

+Acting Cabinet Secretary for Net Zero and Energy; 2024 to 2025

+Martin also filled in the role of Cabinet Secretary for Net Zero and Energy for the duration of incumbent Màiri McAllan's maternity leave (July 2024 to June 2025).
+While Martin served in this capacity, Alasdair Allan became Acting Minister for Climate Action.

+Cabinet Secretary for Climate Action and Energy; 2025 to present

+In June 2025, Martin was promoted to the position of Cabinet Secretary for Climate Action and Energy following McAllan's return from maternity leave.

 Personal life

-Martin is married to a teacher and has two children.
+Martin is married to a teacher named John Martin who teaches at Turriff Academy and has two children.
 She lives in Newmachar, Aberdeenshire.

 Controversies

 In 2018, Martin apologised "unreservedly" for "inappropriate and offensive" remarks she had posted on a blog about transgender people in 2007.
 On 28 June 2018, she issued a second apology about offensive remarks made a decade earlier about the tipping habits of black customers.